MCV-Software/socializer/README.md

 ## Running

 Just open the main.py file with the python interpreter.
 This file is located in the src directory.
-If you haven't configured your VK account, you will see a dialogue, just press yes and a new dialogue will  prompt for an user email and the password for your account.
+If you haven't configured your VK account, you will see a dialogue, just press yes and a new dialogue will  prompt for an user email or phone number and the password for your account.
 Take into account that the provided information will be saved in a config file as plain text.
-This application will need your email and password for renegotiating the access token when it expires.
+This application will need your information  for renegotiating the access token when it expires.

 ## Main interface